 Under Regulation 13(3) a determination must not include any amount in respect of which a direction under Regulation 9(5) has been given.

-The manager should approve the issue of Regulation 13 determinations on a case by case basis and must ensure full consideration is given to Regulations 9(3) and (4).
+Managers should approve the issue of Regulation 13 determinations on a case by case basis and must make sure full consideration is given to Regulations 9(3) and (4).

 Regulation 13(5) provides that a determination made under paragraph 13(2) ‘shall be due and payable 14 days after the determination is made’.
 However any appeal has to be made in writing specifying the grounds of the appeal within 30 days (S31 TMA 1970).